Greek Pasta Salad

 Recipe Tips

-- Don’t rinse the pasta after cooking.
+- Don’t rinse your pasta after cooking.
 I like to dress my pasta salad hot so the dressing clings to it better without any vinaigrette leftover at the bottom of the dish.
-Allow the dressing (not rinsing with cold water) to cool down the pasta.
+Allow the dressing to cool down the pasta.

 Serving Ideas